shamith20052005/Pairs_Trading_and_Cointegration_Strategy/README.md

 - Used Cointegration analysis and ADF Test for Stock pair selection
 - Developed and implemented Trading Strategy Using Z-Scores
-- Optimized Entry and Exit Points to maximize profits
+- Optimized Entry and Exit Points to maximize profits for more details refer to the text file.